People care about the environment but feel “If I act but everyone else doesn’t, what difference does it make?”

 Yet living by your environmental values brings joy, meaning, and purpose.

-Leaders help create meaning and purpose.
-Creating it for acting on the environment has become my passion—not raising awareness or talking, but acting.
+Leaders help create meaning.
+Creating it for acting on the environment is my passion.

-This podcast is starting that leadership, changing the system’s goals and beliefs from growth at any cost to enjoying what we have.
+This podcast is starting that leadership, changing systemic goals and beliefs from growth at any cost to enjoying what we have.

 You’ll hear influencers act on their environmental values, struggle, and then say: I wish I had done this earlier.
 Thank you for getting me to start!